Topological phases of coupled Su-Schrieffer-Heeger wires: The phase diagrams

+However, the flatness of the bands at $\delta = \pm \left( t^{l}_d - 1 \right)$ is not protected by a symmetry, but rather results from a fine-tuned cancellation of hopping amplitudes in the effective $l$-labeled subsystems.
+Consequently, perturbations that modify this interference condition generally lift the exact flatness of the bands.
+Depending on the nature of the perturbation, this can lead either to dispersive bands or to a broadening and localization of the corresponding states.
+Nevertheless, the topological character of the bands, as determined by the winding number, remains well defined as long as the symmetries of the BDI class are preserved and the gap does not close.

-The phase diagram of each $l$ labeled effective two perpendicularly coupled wires consists of triangularly shaped gapless region~\cite{son24}.
-Each region will intersect with other gapless regions of other $l$ labeled effective two perpendicularly coupled wires.
-Each triangle is bordered by the vertical line given by the critical perpendicular hopping $t_{\perp}=\tau^l_{\perp}=\left[\cos\left(\frac{l\pi}{N_{\text{w}}+1}\right)\right]^{-1}$.
-The other two borders are the two lines given by $\delta=\pm\frac{1}{\tau^l_{\perp}}t_{\perp}$.
-The remaining $l_0$ labeled effective single SSH wire has the usual criticality at $\delta=0$ between trivial and nontrivial phases.
-Therefore, the overall phase diagram consists of intersecting triangularly shaped gapless regions bordered by insulating regions.
-The insulating phases for ladders with even number of legs are always trivial.
-The insulating phases for the ladders with odd number of legs are trivial for $\delta>0$ and nontrivial with $w=1$ for $\delta<0$.
-Figure~\ref{fig:TopologiaclPhases}(c) and (d) show the topological phase diagrams of six and seven perpendicularly coupled SSH wires, respectively.
-The transparent blue (pink) colored regions indicate gapless phases in which the bands of the effective single SSH wire are trivial (nontrivial).
+The phase diagram of each $l$-labeled effective two perpendicularly coupled wire consists of a triangularly shaped gapless region~\cite{son24}.
+Each such region intersects with the gapless regions of other $l$-labeled effective two perpendicularly coupled wires.
+Each triangle is bounded by the vertical line corresponding to the critical perpendicular hopping $t_{\perp}=\tau^l_{\perp}=\left[\cos\left(\frac{l\pi}{N_{\text{w}}+1}\right)\right]^{-1}$.
+The other two boundaries are the lines $\delta=\pm\frac{1}{\tau^l_{\perp}}t_{\perp}$.
+The remaining effective single SSH wire labeled by $l_0$ has the usual critical point at $\delta=0$, separating trivial and nontrivial phases.
+Therefore, the overall phase diagram consists of intersecting triangularly shaped gapless regions separated by insulating phases and, for an odd number of wires, an additional single critical line at $\delta=0$.

+The insulating phases for ladders with an even number of legs are always trivial.
+For ladders with an odd number of legs, the insulating phases are trivial for $\delta>0$ and nontrivial, with $w=1$, for $\delta<0$.
+Figures~\ref{fig:TopologiaclPhases}(c) and (d) show the topological phase diagrams of six and seven perpendicularly coupled SSH wires, respectively.
+The transparent blue (pink) regions indicate gapless phases in which the bands of the effective single SSH wire are trivial (nontrivial).

+It was concluded by Verresen \textit{et al.}~\cite{ver18} that the phase transition between any two gapped phases in the BDI class with winding numbers $w_1 > w_2 > 0$ is separated by a critical point with $w_2$ topological edge modes and central charge $c=w_1-w_2$ (for Dirac fermions).
+Thus, the critical phase exhibits topologically protected edge states at zero energy for systems with open boundary conditions (OBC)~\cite{ver18}.

+The central charge $c$ can be determined by counting the number of gapless Dirac modes at the Fermi energy.
+Each independent gapless band crossing contributes $c=1$ to the total central charge.
+Since the spectrum of the coupled SSH wires can be decomposed into independent $l$-labeled subsystems, the total central charge is given by the number of such gapless modes at a given point in the phase diagram.